 We love video.
-We love businesses.
+We love business.
 That’s why we have to warn you about the trends that aren’t going away in the video marketing world.

 Related: 2017 Marketing Predictions